-where αij∈[0, 1] is a dimensionless, mass-conserving coefficient providing a crude representation of turbulent diffusion that decreases the sparsity of K(0), Mair and MCH4 are the molecular weights of dry air and methane, respectively, L is a ventilation length scale equal to the square root of the grid cell area, g is gravitational acceleration, U is the local wind speed taken here as 5 km h-1, and p is the surface pressure taken here as 1000 hPa.
-We assume αij decreases exponentially as αij = {10, 6, 4, 3, 2.5} from the inner to the outer ring of grid cells surrounding j, normalized and divided by the number of grid cells in each ring.
+where αij∈[0, 1] is a dimensionless coefficient to represent the influence of emission in grid cell j on grid cell i, Mair and MCH4 are the molecular weights of dry air and methane, L is a ventilation length scale equal to the square root of the grid cell area, g is gravitational acceleration, U is the wind speed taken here as 5 km h-1, and p is the surface pressure taken here as 1000 hPa.
+We assume that αij decreases exponentially as αij = {10, 6, 4, 3, 2.5, 0} for || i-j || = {0, 1, 2, 3, 4, >4}, where the norm ||.,.|| is the maximum difference in latitude or longitude grid cell index between i and j.
+This models a turbulent diffusion influence in concentric rings around grid cell i, with cut-off beyond a certain distance.
+The values of αij are chosen so that their sum over all grid cells equals unity.
+As pointed out by Nesser et al. (2021) Assuming a turbulent diffusion influence is important to decrease the sparsity of K(0) and increase its value as a first estimate, as explained by Nesser et al. (2021).

-We use K(0) to calculate the patterns of information content perturbed in the forward model.
-The corresponding averaging kernel matrix A(0) captures the dominant patterns of information content because of its the dependence on the prior error covariance matrix SA and on the observational density as quantified by the observational error covariance matrix SO and by the sparsity structure of K(0) (Nesser et al., 2021).
+We use K(0) to calculate the initial patterns of information content to be perturbed in the forward model.
+The corresponding averaging kernel matrix A(0) captures the dominant patterns of information content through its dependence on the prior error covariance matrix SA and on the observational density as quantified by the observational error covariance matrix SO and by the sparsity structure of K(0) (Nesser et al., 2021).
 The initial patterns of information content are then given by the eigenvectors of the averaging kernel matrix calculated as SA12vi where vi is the ith eigenvector of the prior-preconditioned Hessian (Bousserez and Henze, 2018).
 We perturb the k1 = 434 eigenvectors that span 50% of the initial information content in the forward model.
-We apply an optimal operator that restores the original state dimension and minimizes information content loss to the resulting m×k matrix to yield an updated reduced-rank Jacobian matrix estimate KΠ(1).
+We then apply an optimal operator that restores the original state dimension and minimizes information content loss to the resulting m×k matrix to yield an updated reduced-rank Jacobian matrix estimate KΠ(1).
 We then recompute the eigenvectors, perturb the k2 = 1952 eigenvectors that explain 80% of the information content, and construct the updated reduced-rank Jacobian matrix KΠ(2).
 This update scheme optimizes the information content of the posterior solution while reducing the computational cost by an order of magnitude (Nesser et al., 2021).

 2.7 Inversion ensemble